oblyvius11/crypto-menu/README.md

 Table of Contents:
-  Code Structure
+  //Code Structure
-  Classes and Functions
+  //Classes and Functions
-  How to Use
+  //How to Use
-  Sample Data
+  //Sample Data